 Tips and Expert Advice

-1. Follow Prescribed Dosage: Adhering to your healthcare provider's instructions is paramount.
+1. Follow Prescribed Dosage: Adhering to your healthcare provider's instructions is critical.
 Taking the correct dosage at the right intervals ensures that doxycycline levels in your body are optimal for fighting the infection without causing undue side effects.
 Deviating from the prescribed regimen can lead to treatment failure or increased risk of resistance.

 Aim to drink at least eight glasses of water daily while taking doxycycline.
 You can also include hydrating foods like fruits and vegetables in your diet.
 If you experience diarrhea, increase your fluid intake to compensate for the loss of fluids and electrolytes.
 Avoid sugary drinks, as they can exacerbate gastrointestinal issues.